admin-2026/attention_forge/README.md

 ## User Guide for Attention Forge

-Welcome to **Attention Forge** – your friendly AI-powered assistant for coding, chat, and project management!
+Welcome to **Attention Forge** - your friendly AI-powered assistant for coding, chat, and project management!

-### 🚀 Getting Started
+### Getting Started

 #### Prerequisites
 - **Python 3.8** or higher
 - An API Key for your chosen AI client (OpenAI or DeepSeek).
 Some clients don't need API key (Ollama)

-#### 🔧 Installation
+#### Installation

 Ready to dive in?
-Let’s get your setup started!
+Let's get your setup started!

 1. **Install**:
   Open your terminal and run: